Paul Held

-Paul Ernest Held Jr. (October 20, 1927 - July 19, 2019) was an American professional football quarterback in the National Football League (NFL).
+Paul Ernest Held Jr. (October 20, 1927 – July 19, 2019) was an American professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the San Jose State Spartans.

 Biography

-Held was born in El Segundo, California.
-Held was selected in the nineteenth round of the 1953 NFL draft by the Detroit Lions and later played with the Pittsburgh Steelers and Green Bay Packers.
-He played at the collegiate level at San Diego State University.
+Held was born in El Segundo, California, and attended San Jose State University.
+He was selected in the 19th round of the 1953 NFL draft by the Detroit Lions and later played with the Pittsburgh Steelers and Green Bay Packers.